Lovinity/wwsu/README.md

                 "updatedAt": "2018-11-11T00:21:38.000Z",
                 "ID": 747, // attendanceID
-                "unique": "", // If the event coordinates with a Google Calendar event, the GC event ID will be provided here "DJ": null, // If a DJ/Host is applicable, the DJ or Host ID will be provided here.
+                "unique": "", // If the event coordinates with a Google Calendar event, the GC event ID will be provided here "dj": null, // If a DJ/Host is applicable, the DJ or Host ID will be provided here.
 Otherwise, this will be null.
                 "event": "Genre: Default", // The name of the event, along with its operation prefix "showTime": 240, // Amount of onAir time this event had, in minutes.
 Can be null if it's still on or never aired.
                 "listenerMinutes": 241, // Number of online listener minutes during this event.
 Can be null if it's still on or never aired.